<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Can RPA perform API calls?

 • Bots perform API calls.
-The back-end of platforms and applications doesn't change as often as the front-end UI.
+The back-end of platforms and applications doesn't change as often as the front end UI.
 Bots that consume APIs are more robust, don't require maintenance related to frequent UI changes and are cheaper to support.

 • API calling bots.
 In some cases, legacy platforms or online systems that either don't have or offer minimal API access or input documents are hard to process.
 It would make sense to use robots to automate that part of a process and then pass information to APIs.